 Jarrell's Cove Marina is a private marina with a public accessible pumpout.
 This facility is open Memorial Day through Labor Day.
 Fuel and pumpout by appointment for the remaining of the year.
 Hours of operation are Monday through Sunday, from 10 a.m. - 6 p.m.
 This facility has a floating dock available year-around.
 There is a fee for using this pumpout.
 You will encounter a Keco Pump-A-Head pumpout at this facility.
 A slip is available for pumpout usage.
 Access to this pumpout is limited to vessels with a length of no more than 100-feet.
 There is a stationary pumpout.
 The stationary pumpout is located on the fuel dock.
 There is a wand available on the pump ahead.

 Jarrell Cove State Park has 19 standard campsites, 2 partial-hookup sites, one restroom, and one shower.
-There is one ADA campsite (number 11), four standard tent spaces (numbers 1,2,3 & 4) and two partial utility sites (number 8 & 10) that are reservable.
+There is one ADA campsite (number 11).
+Four standard campsites (numbers 1,2,3 & 4) and two partial-hookup sites (number 8 & 10) are reservable.
 All other sites are first come, first served.
-Maximum site length is 34-feet (limited availability).
+Maximum site length is 34 feet (limited availability).
 There is one Cascadia Marine Trail site available to wind/human powered beachable watercrafts, on a first-come, first-served basis.
 The group camp and kitchen shelters are also reservable.

 Some of the park's campsites are above the entrance dock near the shoreline and some are in a grassy area in the center of the park.